official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 of commercial flights which would be a far greater challenge to our position and to the sanctions regime than the present flurry of non-commercial flights.”[^16]

-[^12] Joint Memorandum Secretary of State for Foreign and Commonwealth Affairs and the Secretary of State [^13] JIC Assessment, 19 April 2000, ‘Iraq: Chemical and Biological Weapons Programmes’.
+[^12]: Joint Memorandum Secretary of State for Foreign and Commonwealth Affairs and the Secretary of State
+[^13]: JIC Assessment, 19 April 2000, ‘Iraq: Chemical and Biological Weapons Programmes’.
-[^14] JIC Assessment, 28 June 2000, ‘Iraq: No let up in the No-Fly Zones’.
+[^14]: JIC Assessment, 28 June 2000, ‘Iraq: No let up in the No-Fly Zones’.
-[^15] Minute FCO [junior official] to PS [FCO], 22 September 2000, ‘Iraq: French Flight’.
+[^15]: Minute FCO [junior official] to PS [FCO], 22 September 2000, ‘Iraq: French Flight’.
-[^16] Telegram FCO London to Moscow, 3 October 2000, ‘Iraq: Flights’.
+[^16]: Telegram FCO London to Moscow, 3 October 2000, ‘Iraq: Flights’.

 192

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 Challenges to the ban on air travel